jlndrs/jlndrs/README.md

 <h2>Hi there, I'm Julian!</h2>

-**Hi there, I'm Julian Drees, a Java developer from Cologne, Germany.**
+**Hi there, I'm Julian Drees, a Java developer from Bergisch Gladbach, Germany.**

 - 🏢 I'm an web application developer (java, spring, apache wicket & many more!)
 - 🎓 I completed my apprenticeship in January 2021